-Evaporator drain can get clogged because of algae and mold buildup.
+The evaporator drain can get clogged because of algae and mold buildup.
 A clogged drain can cause flooding that eventually damages the unit, and it then ceases to function.
 Also, clogging is what causes the AC to let out a foul odored sir.
-The drain pipe either drains inside (sink or utility drain) or outside (near the condenser unit).
+The drainpipe either drains inside (sink or utility drain) or outside (near the condenser unit).
 You can use a wet/dry vacuum to get rid of the debris in the evaporator drain.

 Step 3.
 Change the blower filter.

 The blower filter replacement is dependent on the environment where the air conditioner is located.
-In a dusty environment, you may need additional change of filters.
+In a dusty environment, you may need additional changes in filters.
 The blower filter needs to be changed at least twice a year.
 This should be done before the “heating” season and before the “cooling” season.
-The airflow rating of the existing filter and new filter element should match.
+The airflow rating of the existing filter and the new filter element should match.
 The filter is found in the enclosure at the end of the fresh air return duct.

 When you have done all these steps, your air conditioner will be a lot cleaner and more effective in controlling the temperature.
 Plug everything again and turn on the power and test if the unit is working perfectly.

 Your air conditioning unit needs to have a periodic service conducted by a professional to keep it running smoothly.